 Instructions

 - Wash and dry your tomatoes.
 Add a large stockpot to the stove over medium heat.
-Quarter or largely dice the tomatoes and add to the pot.
-Stir and bring to a shimmer.
+Quarter or roughly dice the tomatoes and add to the pot.
+Stir and bring to a simmer.

-- While the tomatoes are cooking, prep your jars.
-Place each mason jar in the dishwasher and run on a hot sanitizing cycle.
-Wash and dry the new rings and seal with hot soapy water.
+- While the tomatoes are cooking, prep your jars - see instructions above.
 NOTE - the mason jars need to be hot when ready to fill with tomatoes.
 Adding the hot tomatoes to a cold mason jar glass will result in the jar breaking.

 - Continue filling until the tomatoes are all used.
 This will get you approximately 5-quart jars or 10-pint jars full.

-- To each jar place ½ teaspoon of salt per PINT jar or 1 teaspoon salt per QUART in each jar.
-Again make sure not to get any salt or anything on the rim of the jar.
+- To each jar, place ½ teaspoon of salt per PINT jar or 1 teaspoon of salt per QUART in each jar.
+Again, make sure not to get any salt or anything on the rim of the jar.

 - Once the salt is in, place the new lids and seals on and close tightly.